-The Board's RRFE is designed to support the cost-effective planning and operation of the distribution network and that of LDC distribution systems.
-The RRFE takes an integrated approach to planning in order to facilitate priorities and pacing of capital expenditures.
-SLHI developed a Distribution System Plan ("DSP") with the aid of Costello Associates to ensure that the plan meets all of the Chapter 5 requirements.
-The DSP was reviewed by AESI and SLHI received a Letter of Compliance which is attached as Appendix 2B.
-In accordance with the filing requirements, SLHI is filing its consolidated DSP as a stand-alone document DSP as Appendix 2A of this Exhibit.

-SLHI has organized the information contained in the DSP using the headings indicated in Chapter Five of the Board's Filing Requirements for Electricity Distribution and Transmission Applications, Consolidated Distribution System Plan Filing Requirements dated March 28, 2017.
-The DSP incorporates matters pertaining to asset management, regional planning, and renewable energy generation.

-The intention underlying DS Planning at SLHI encourages a process of "continuous improvement."
-The following steps that have been adapted through the planning process:

-17 Establish the objectives and processes necessary to deliver results in accordance with the expected
+- 3 The Board's RRFE is designed to support the cost-effective planning and operation of the - 4 distribution network and that of LDC distribution systems.
+The RRFE takes an integrated approach - 5 to planning in order to facilitate priorities and pacing of capital expenditures.
+SLHI developed a - 6 Distribution System Plan ("DSP") with the aid of Costello Associates to ensure that the plan meets - 7 all of the Chapter 5 requirements.
+The DSP was reviewed by AESI and SLHI received a Letter of - 8 Compliance which is attached as Appendix 2B.
+In accordance with the filing requirements, SLHI is - 9 filing its consolidated DSP as a stand-alone document DSP as Appendix 2A of this Exhibit. - 10 SLHI has organized the information contained in the DSP using the headings indicated in Chapter - 11 Five of the Board's Filing Requirements for Electricity Distribution and Transmission Applications, - 12 Consolidated Distribution System Plan Filing Requirements dated March 28, 2017.
+The DSP - incorporates matters pertaining to asset management, regional planning, and renewable energy - 14 generation. - 15 The intention underlying DS Planning at SLHI encourages a process of "continuous improvement." - 16 The following steps that have been adapted through the planning process: - 17 Establish the objectives and processes necessary to deliver results in accordance with the expected - 18 outcomes.

-18 outcomes.
 Start, on a small scale, to test possible effects and financial feasibility.
-Develop a DS Plan,

-19 prioritizing budgets, resources, and timelines.

-Implement the Plan and collect data for analysis.
-Develop projects' design and execution, preparing status reports, and implementing planned activities.

-Study the actual results and compare against the expected results to ascertain any differences.
-Evaluate any deviations in implementation from the Plan, and evaluate the appropriateness and completeness of the Plan to enable the execution.
-This Plan elaborates on SLHI's Performance Outcomes.

-Recommend improvements and adjustments to the initial plan; determine the course of correctionsand modifications to the plan.
+Develop a DS Plan, - 19 prioritizing budgets, resources, and timelines. - 20 Implement the Plan and collect data for analysis.
+Develop projects' design and execution, preparing - status reports, and implementing planned activities. - 22 Study the actual results and compare against the expected results to ascertain any differences. - 23 Evaluate any deviations in implementation from the Plan, and evaluate the appropriateness and - 24 completeness of the Plan to enable the execution.
+This Plan elaborates on SLHI's Performance - 25 Outcomes. - 26 Recommend improvements and adjustments to the initial plan; determine the course of corrections - and modifications to the plan.

-Sioux Lookout Hydro Inc. EB-2017-0073 Exhibit 2 Page 24 of 44 Filed: August 28, 2017

-In this DS Plan, SLHI also describes the areas where it has been determined that the asset management process, systems and data need to be improved.
+1 In this DS Plan, SLHI also describes the areas where it has been determined that the asset management process, systems and data need to be improved.
 SLHI's DS network provides an essential service to the community and needs to be reliable and sustainable.
-The electricity distribution infrastructure assets are capital-intensive and have a long life.
-SLHI will continue to monitor and optimize the network performance, further refine effective investment strategies and refocus activities, as needed, to meet established targets.
+The electricity monitor and optimize the network performance, further refine effective investment strategies and